Meowcoin-Foundation/meowcoin-key/README.md

-# Telestai-key
+# Meowcoin-key

-Generate Telestai addresses from a mnemonic phrase following the standards BIP32, BIP39, BIP44.
+Generate Meowcoin addresses from a mnemonic phrase following the standards BIP32, BIP39, BIP44.

-That is, use your 12 words to get addresses for Telestai mainnet.
+That is, use your 12 words to get addresses for Meowcoin mainnet.

 ## Example get external and internal (change) addresses by path